construct-framework/construct5-core/README.md

-# Construct5 Core #
-Test bed... cutting edge technology... highly optimized... playground... internal use only ;)

-The idea is something that we can use, something highly optimized (i.e. no parameters), and who knows what.

 # Parameters #
 Pretty much all parameters have been removed.
 You'll need to add stuff manually in the layout override to add head elements and such.